sigsep/open-unmix-paper-joss/paper.md

 The main problem with all of these available tools is that they do not deliver state-of-the-art results.
 In fact, no open-source system exist today that matches the performance of the state-of-the-art system proposed more than 4 years [uhlich14].
 We believe that the lack of such a baseline has a serious negative impact on future research on source separation.
 In fact, many new methods that were published in the last years, are usually compared to their own baselines, thus showing relative instead of absolute performance so that other researchers cannot assess if a method performs as good as state-of-the-art.
-Also the lack of a common community accepted reference method may miss-guide new researchers and students that enter the field of music separation.
-The result of this can be observed by looking at the popularity of the above mentioned music separation frameworks on github: all of the frameworks mentioned above combined are less popular than specific papers that were accompanied by code (nussl: 196 stars, untwist: 95, pyfasst 79, openblissart 77) such as `MTG/DeepConvSep` from [@chandna17] (340 stars) and `f90/Wave-U-Net` from [stoller] (300 stars).
+Also, the lack of a common community accepted reference method potentially  miss-guides researchers and students that enter the field of music separation.
+The result of this can be observed by looking at the popularity of the above mentioned music separation frameworks on github: all of the frameworks mentioned above combined are less popular than two recent deep learning papers that were accompanied by code (nussl: 196 stars, untwist: 95, pyfasst 79, openblissart 77) such as `MTG/DeepConvSep` from [@chandna17] (340 stars) and `f90/Wave-U-Net` from [stoller] (300 stars).
+Thus, users are confused if this can be considered state-of-the-art.

 # Open-Unmix

+Today many new research in signal processing comes from applying machine learning to specific tasks such as music separation.
+With the rise of simple to use machine learning frameworks such as [Keras], [Tensorflow], [Pytorch] or [NNabla], the technical debt of developing a music separation system appears to be very low at first sight.
+However, the lack of domain knowledge about the specifics of music signals results weak performance that, additionally, is difficult to track using learning based algorithms.
+We could observe this problem in [@sisec16, @sisec18], when we organized the source separation evaluation campaign where complex deep models might underperform simpler models just because of subtle differences in pre- and postprocessing.
+This problems could obviously have been discussed in a more systematic manner if the proposed methods would have be open-source.
+We therefore designed _open-unmix_ to address these issues by relying on procedures that were veriefied by the community or proven to be working well in literature.

-## Design Choices / Requirements
+## Design Choices

-today many new users approach music separation from the ML perspective but they lack domain knowledge and therefore might produce subpar results.
-- make people do less misstakes on pre- and postprocessing
-- deliver state-of-the-art results
-- part of sigsep community
-- community driven and maintained
-- closely tight to dataset / MUSDB18
-- simple
-- hackable (MNIST like)

-## Ready for future research
+When we developed _open-unmix_, we had several design decisions to make both, be ready for future research and allow users to experience separation performance themselves.

-- Many methods/researchers face difficulties in pre and post-processing, since we are experienced researchers in this area we put our combined domain knowledge into _open-unmix_, its data loading and post-processing
+Many methods/researchers face difficulties in pre and post-processing.
+Since we are experienced researchers in this area we put our combined domain knowledge into _open-unmix_, its data loading and post-processing.
-- these ML researchers are not looking for a general framework on source separation but a SOTA method that is easy to extend.
+Furthermore, ML researchers are not looking for a general framework on source separation but a SOTA method that is easy to extend.

-Designed so that researchers can easily hack the code to implement
+The aim is to design a system so that researchers can easily hack the code to implement:

 - new representations (needs tested model)
 - new architectures (needs tested pre-and postprocess)

-# Open-Unmix (UMX) (technical details)
+### Framework specific vs. framework agnostic

+_Open-unmix_ is developed in parallel for multiple frameworks to cover the most number of users.
+Currently we support tensorflow/keras, pytorch, nnabla.
+- The pytorch version will serve as the reference version due its simplicity and easyness to extend the code
+- the tensorflow version will be release later when TF 2.0 is stable.
+- version for nnabla will be close the pytorch code "example" and will be released together with the tensorfloe version.

+### Hackable, Fast and simple

+- simple to extend
+- not a package
+- hackable (MNIST like)
+- pytorch implementation based on the famous MNIST example.
+- Open-unmix can easily be extended to include different models.
+Currently implemented: LSTM network
+- Recent Research on End-To-End models are tempting, because they can get away with domain knowledge typical required produce good results

+### Reproducible

+- reproducible code
+- includes unit tests and regression tests.

+## Technical Details

+### Datasets and Dataloaders

+- Support MUSDB18 dataset
+- Several custom datasets supported through native dataset and dataloader apis Possible points of failure
+- efficient sampling
+- fast data loading (See)
+- essential augmentations [@Uhlich17, something_from_icassp19]
+- However, none of the modern networks design produced state-of-the-art results (e.g. https://github.com/francesclluis/source-separation-wavenet based on [https://arxiv.org/abs/1810.12187])

+### Pre-processing

+- STFT on the fly

+### Post-processing

+- norbert details

+### Model

 ![](https://docs.google.com/drawings/d/e/2PACX-1vTPoQiPwmdfET4pZhue1RvG7oEUJz7eUeQvCu6vzYeKRwHl6by4RRTnphImSKM0k5KXw9rZ1iIFnpGW/pub?w=959&h=308)